 Discussion:

-A total of 50 pediatric APSGN patients were included, with 74% male and 26% female, consistent with the male predominance described by Takeno et al., though Ongo et al. reported a slight female predominance.(9) Among preceding infections, 54% had sore throat and 42% had pyoderma, while facial edema was the most common presenting feature, occurring in 98% of cases.(9) Other symptoms included vomiting (50%), abdominal pain (50%), dyspnea (36%), headache (32%), cough (26%), convulsions (20%), blurred vision (10%), and chest pain (4%).(10) Oliguria lasted ≥5 days in 43.8% and anuria ≥3 days in 41.7%, whereas Ongo MYRD et al. noted facial edema in all patients and gross hematuria in only 16.2%.(4,11) Elevated JVP (80%), hematuria (78%), tachycardia (78%), proteinuria (68%), and oliguria (68%) were the common clinical signs.(11) Hypertension was present in 86% of children, with 70% exhibiting Stage II hypertension, similar to findings by Wan Yusof et al.(12)
+A total of 50 pediatric APSGN patients were included, with 74% male and 26% female, consistent with the male predominance described by Takeno et al., though Ongo et al. reported a slight female predominance.(9) Among preceding infections, 54% had sore throat and 42% had pyoderma. while Facial edema was the most common presenting feature, occurring in 98% of cases.(9) Other symptoms included vomiting (50%), abdominal pain (50%), dyspnea (36%), headache (32%), cough (26%), convulsions (20%), blurred vision (10%), and chest pain (4%).(10) Oliguria lasted ≥5 days in 43.8% and anuria ≥3 days in 41.7%, whereas Ongo MYRD et al. noted facial edema in all patients and gross hematuria in only 16.2%.(4,11) Elevated JVP (80%), hematuria (78%), tachycardia (78%), proteinuria (68%), and oliguria (68%) were the common clinical signs.(11) Hypertension was present in 86% of children, with 70% exhibiting Stage II hypertension, similar to findings by Wan Yusof et al.(12)

-An Australian cohort also reported hematuria (93.8%), hypertension (90.6%), and edema (68.8%) as predominant features.(13) Mean laboratory findings included ASO titer 712.00 IU/mL, reduced C3 (0.26 g/L), hemoglobin 10.29 g/dL, creatinine 16.90 mg/dL, and blood urea 13.53 mmol/L.(9) Electrolyte analysis showed mean sodium 139.88 mmol/L, potassium 4.43 mmol/L, bicarbonate 17.24 mmol/L, and hypocalcemia with calcium 2.15 mmol/L.(11) Urinalysis frequently demonstrated microscopic hematuria, RBC casts, and proteinuria, consistent with Bangladeshi data showing hematuria in 92.3% and proteinuria in 80.2%, while ASO titers may be lower in skin infections.(10,14) UTI (30%), AKI (24%), hypertensive encephalopathy (20%), nephrotic syndrome (18%), and septicemia (16%) were the most common atypical features observed.(12) In the current study, the main complications were AKI (24.3%), hypertensive encephalopathy (5.4%), and pulmonary edema (2.7%), whereas previous reports documented cerebral complications in 30–35% and heart failure in 12.3%.(9,15) The sex distribution in the study again showed a predominance of males, although Ongo et al. reported a slightly higher proportion of female cases in their series.(4,11) A wide variety of initial symptoms were noted, with facial swelling being the most frequent, while other complaints such as headache, convulsions, and respiratory difficulty contributed to the clinical variability.(10) Duration of illness varied, with most children experiencing symptoms for at least one week, and patterns of oliguria and anuria differed in both frequency and duration.(11) Ongo MYRD and colleagues documented universal facial edema in their cohort, whereas gross hematuria was relatively uncommon in their findings.(4,12) Clinical assessment frequently revealed signs such as hypertension, tachycardia, and proteinuria, reflecting the systemic impact of the disease.(13) Comparative studies, including those from Malaysia and Australia, consistently highlight hypertension and hematuria as the most prevalent features in APSGN.
-(12,13) Laboratory disturbances were marked by elevated ASO titers, reduced complement levels, impaired renal function, and electrolyte abnormalities.(9,14) Urinalysis commonly demonstrated hematuria and proteinuria, and elevated ASO titers further supported recent streptococcal infection, although levels may be lower in skin infections due to fatty tissue barriers.(10,14)
+An Australian cohort also reported hematuria (93.8%), hypertension (90.6%), and edema (68.8%) as predominant features.(13) Mean laboratory findings included ASO titer 712.00 IU/mL, reduced C3 (0.26 g/L), hemoglobin 10.29 g/dL, creatinine 16.90 mg/dL, and blood urea 13.53 mmol/L.(9) Electrolyte analysis showed mean sodium 139.88 mmol/L, potassium 4.43 mmol/L, bicarbonate 17.24 mmol/L, and hypocalcemia with calcium 2.15 mmol/L.(11) Urinalysis frequently demonstrated microscopic hematuria, RBC casts, and proteinuria, consistent with Bangladeshi data showing hematuria in 92.3% and proteinuria in 80.2%.
+ASO titers may be lower in skin infections.(10,14) UTI (30%), AKI (24%), hypertensive encephalopathy (20%), nephrotic syndrome (18%), and septicemia (16%) were the most common atypical features observed.(12) In the current study, the main complications were AKI (24.3%), hypertensive encephalopathy (5.4%), and pulmonary edema (2.7%), whereas previous reports documented cerebral complications in 30–35% and heart failure in 12.3%.(9,15) The sex distribution in the study again showed a predominance of males, although Ongo et al. reported a slightly higher proportion of female cases in their series.(4,11) A wide variety of initial symptoms were noted, with facial swelling being the most frequent, while other complaints such as headache, convulsions, and respiratory difficulty contributed to the clinical variability.(10) Duration of illness varied, with most children experiencing symptoms for at least one week, and patterns of oliguria and anuria differed in both frequency and duration.(11) Ongo MYRD and colleagues documented universal facial edema in their cohort, whereas gross hematuria was relatively uncommon in their findings.(4,12) Clinical assessment frequently revealed signs such as hypertension, tachycardia, and proteinuria, reflecting the systemic impact of the disease.(13) Comparative studies, including those from Malaysia and Australia, consistently highlight hypertension and hematuria as the most prevalent features in APSGN.
+(12,13) Laboratory disturbances were marked by elevated ASO titers, reduced complement levels, impaired renal function, and electrolyte abnormalities.
+(9,14) Urinalysis commonly demonstrated hematuria and proteinuria, and elevated ASO titers further supported recent streptococcal infection, although levels may be lower in skin infections due to fatty tissue barriers.
+(10,14)

 Conclusion